 Asian shares advance after gains on Wall Street

-Shares opened higher in Asia on Monday after a strong finish last week on Wall Street.
+Shares advanced in Asia on Monday after a strong finish last week on Wall Street.

 Tokyo, Hong Kong, Seoul and Shanghai all started out with modest gains and U.S. futures also edged higher.
 Oil prices slipped.